How long does mortgage preapproval last?

 If you’re diving into the homebuying process, you’ve likely heard about mortgage preapproval.
 It's a step in making you a more prepared and competitive first-time homebuyer, but when does preapproval expire?

 Understanding how long a mortgage preapproval lasts can help you avoid setbacks.
-To avoid missing out on your dream home, ensure your preapproval remains valid.
+To stay prepared during your home search, ensure your preapproval remains valid.
 Let’s break down the key points to keep your homebuying journey on track.

 What is a mortgage preapproval?

 Simply put, mortgage preapproval is a lender’s way of saying you’re financially qualified to borrow a certain amount to buy a home.
-Providing preapproval involves a review of your credit history, income, assets and debts.
+Getting a preapproval letter involves a review of your credit history, income, assets and debts.
 Having a mortgage preapproval could give you an advantage in the homebuying process, showing sellers that you’re a serious and prepared homebuyer.

 Mortgage preapproval is not a final loan approval.
 A lender must approve a mortgage loan at specific terms when you’re ready to purchase a home.
 Your application and property must meet the loan provider’s requirements before a loan is officially approved.